 Operational assessments are a tool to benchmark operating processes and procedures and identify improvement opportunities to increase performance and decrease risks.
-Cendrowski Corporate Advisors professionals can walk you through the complexities of the process.
+Cendrowski Corporate Advisors professionals can walk you through the complexities of the operational assessment process.
 Portfolio companies often benefit from an operational review because of the very nature of private equity deals.

 - Many portfolio companies are in growth mode, and potentially could “outgrow” their controls.
 A company with five or six times their current annual sales will likely need to improve or replace their basic operating controls and systems, including financial, inventory, and product handling.

 - Emerging portfolio companies may rely on “heroics” from a key employee or owner.
 As the organization matures, it is essential to operationalize their expertise to support future growth and opportunities.

 - Some portfolio companies lack formalized controls.
 For example, they have no procedure documentation or manuals, just a staff who know how things have always been done.
 This makes it very difficult to introduce change in the organization.
 Worse, control lapses that increase risk to the organization may develop or go unnoticed by management.